-2. Waiver of Development Standards for relief from the Downtown Westchester CDO Standard 5c, to provide a 0-foot setback from the ground floor frontage for the residential floors facing Manchester Avenue in lieu of the otherwise required 5-foot setback.
+Waiver of Development Standards for relief from the Downtown Westchester CDO Standard 5c, to provide a 0-foot setback from the ground floor frontage for the residential floors facing Manchester Avenue in lieu of the otherwise required 5-foot setback.

-The Waiver of Development Standard to allow a zero (0) foot setback for the residential floor along Manchester Avenue in lieu of the five (5) foot setback otherwise required by the Downtown Westchester CDO Standard 5c is necessary to ensure the building is not physically limited as to scale along the Manchester Avenue frontage.
-A reduction in this setback allows the project to provide an appropriate building mass along Manchester Avenue to buffer the residential area across La Tijera Boulevard from the height and mass of the project.
-Additionally, Manchester Avenue is a major commercial corridor and is a suitable location for density which extends to the property line.
-Granting the subject request will allow for the provision of additional market rate units.
-Additionally, the proposed deviation from the setback would allow for a larger building envelope and utilization of the full amount of floor area requested as an off menu incentive as well as the density bonus to allow for additional residential units.
-Without a zero (0) foot residential setback on Manchester Avenue, the Project would not be able to achieve the appropriate scale for the Applicant to provide a mixed-income housing project with such a significant set-aside of affordable units.
-Therefore, this incentive to permit a zero (0) foot residential setback along Manchester Avenue is necessary to provide the building envelope and floor area needed for the Applicant to achieve the requested 67% density bonus and to utilize the full 4:1 FAR.
+The Waiver of Development Standard to allow a zero (0) foot setback for the residential floor along Manchester Avenue in lieu of the five (5) foot setback otherwise required by the Downtown Westchester CDO Standard 5c is necessary to ensure the building can be constructed at its proposed density, inclusive of 64 restricted Very Low Income units, and with its requested Off-Menu Incentives along the site's Manchester Avenue frontage.
+Requiring compliance with this setback standard would result in the removal of the portion of the building proposed to be located along Manchester Avenue, and a corresponding loss of units and residential floor area.
+Additionally, Manchester Avenue is a major commercial corridor and is a suitable location for development which extends to the property line.
+Therefore, this incentive to permit a zero (0) foot residential setback along Manchester Avenue is necessary to provide the building envelope and floor area needed for the Applicant to achieve the requested 85% density bonus and to utilize the full 4:1 FAR.

-2. The waivers or reductions of development standards would have a specific, adverse impact, as defined in paragraph (2) of subdivision (d) of Section 65589.5, upon public health and safety or on any real property that is listed in the California Register of Historical Resources and for which there is no feasible method to satisfactorily mitigate or avoid the specific, adverse impact without rendering the development unaffordable to low-income and moderate-income households.
+2. The waivers or reductions of development standards would have a specific, adverse impact, as defined in paragraph (2) of subdivision (d) of Section 65589.5, upon public health and safety or on any real property that is listed in the California Register of Historical Resources and for which there is no feasible method to satisfactorily mitigate or avoid the specific, adverse impact without rendering the development unaffordable to low-income and Workforce-income households.